mogottsch/vehicle-reposition-2/README.md

 ## Configuration

-The `modules/config.py` file allows to configure some the models hyperparameters as well as the solver that is used to solve the linear program.
+The `modules/config.py` file allows to configure some of the models hyperparameters as well as the solver that is used to solve the linear program.